IJGUEVARA/Bayesian-model-selection-for-peak-hours-in-a-service/README.md

-# Bayesian flexible model selection for analyzing linear-circular peak service hours data
+# Bayesian model selection for analyzing predictor-dependent directional data

-In this tutorial we describe the steps for obtaining the results of the wrapped normal example of **Section 4** of the paper **"Bayesian flexible model selection for analyzing linear-circular peak service hours data"**.
-First, we load on a clean environment all the required libraries.
-Also, we load the R script with all the auxiliary functions
+In this tutorial, we describe the steps for obtaining the results of the wrapped normal example of **Section 5** of the paper **"Bayesian model selection for analyzing predictor-dependent directional data"**.
+We begin by loading all the required libraries in a clean environment.
+Additionally, we load the R script containing the auxiliary functions.

 ```r
 rm(list=ls())    # Clean the current session